Table of Contents

 Tray Icon | The Tray Icon provides desktop notification messages and like the console can be installed on any Windows machine to receive real-time notifications. |

-Agent | The Agent optionally installs on remote managed hosts and provides a means to anonymously and reliably upload log entries and files by-passing Windows Security and remote WMI. |
+Windows and Linux Agent | The Agent optionally installs on remote managed hosts and provides a means to anonymously and reliably upload log entries and files by-passing Windows Security, remote WMI and SSH/SFTP . |

 Data Storage